brawer/cadasym/README.md

 # Cadasym

-Cadasym is a corpus for Computer Vision of symbols in cadastral maps.
+Cadasym is a corpus for Computer Vision on symbols in cadastral maps.

 **Background:** Whenever a Swiss parcel or building changes its geometry, land surveyors are required to submit a so-called “mutation